netomi/netomi.github.com/_posts/2024-08-21-adding-comments-to-pr.markdown

 ### Any comment?

-Now that we have a workflow to generate the code coverage of the PR and generate a comment that we would like to add to the PR, we just need a [workflow](https://github.com/eclipse-uprotocol/up-java/blob/main/.github/workflows/coverage-comment-pr.yml) that gets triggered when the first workflow is completed:
+Now that we have a workflow to calculate the code coverage of the PR and generate a comment that we would like to add to it, we just need a [workflow](https://github.com/eclipse-uprotocol/up-java/blob/main/.github/workflows/coverage-comment-pr.yml) that gets triggered when the first workflow is completed: